The High Level Trigger and Express Data Production at STAR: The Express Data Production

 \section{The Express Data Production}

 The STAR experiment has provided a perfect machinery for studying strange matter for more than two decades~\cite{STAR:2006nmo,STAR:2019bjj}.
-Recently, we developed the express procedure, which allows online monitoring of the collected physics data.
+Building on this program, an express procedure was developed, enabling online monitoring of the collected physics data.
 The high quality of express calibration and reconstruction provides a unique possibility to run the express production and observe almost in real-time strange particles including mesons, hyperons, resonances and even hypernuclei.

-In order to fully process and analyze experimental data in near real-time in the STAR experiment, we have proposed to create a chain of express production and analysis.
-Such express production should not overlap or in any way interfere with the standard offline data processing chain consisting of calibration, production, and analysis of experimental data, i.e. it should be independent and work in parallel with it.
-Therefore, we combined online data processing on the extended High Level Trigger (xHLT) computer cluster and online data processing on the RCF computer cluster (oRCF).

-Standard calibration, production, and analysis procedures remain unchanged to maintain a consistent approach to data processing at all stages.
-Express processing uses the same algorithms as standard processing, ensuring that preliminary and final physics results are compatible and reducing the need for recalculations or adjustments.
+In order to analyze the newly collected data in near real-time and to provide an early access to them for PWGs, a chain of express production and analysis was proposed.
+As in case of offline, such chain consists of alignment and calibration (xCalibration), reconstruction of hits and particle trajectories (xProduction), and reconstruction of the primary vertices and short-lived particles together with their analysis (xPhysics).
+Express (online) processing uses the same algorithms as the offline, ensuring that preliminary and final physics results are compatible and reducing the need for recalculations or adjustments.
 This unified solution helps to achieve reliable results in the shortest possible time, making the system more flexible and adaptable.

-The calibration process starts as soon as the data is available.
-This approach minimizes time delays and ensures that the data is processed and validated early, providing a reliable basis for subsequent analysis.
-Once the calibration is satisfactory, the data move to the physics analysis phase, allowing PWGs to quickly begin investigating the physics of the events.
-Running data analysis quickly helps identify meaningful results in real time, which is critical for dynamic investigations.

-To accelerate express analysis, approaches are unified in extended (x)HLT and online (o)RCF processing.
-This unification integrates the capabilities of xHLT, which performs initial processing and selection of important events, and oRCF, which focuses on fast offline data processing.
-This integrated approach accelerates the entire workflow, from data acquisition to data readiness for physics analysis.

-The system integrates xHLT and oRCF experts, whose expertise in online operations improves process efficiency and enables rapid response to any malfunctions or anomalies in the data.
-This pooling of expertise improves coordination between data processing steps and enhances the quality of the entire team, which has a positive impact on the final results of the STAR experiment.

-For PWGs, immediate and easy access to data is provided through formats such as picoDST, a compact and optimized form of data.
-This access allows PWGs to analyze results almost immediately after express processing is complete, eliminating delays and enabling immediate integration into the physics analysis process.
+Using the same algorithms, the proposed scheme, however, does not affect the standard offline reconstruction to maintain a consistent approach to data processing at all stages.